Frequently Asked Questions

 Q: Are my pets allowed at the Olive Branch?

-A: No pets other than certified service pets are allowed inside the house.
-We understand the necessity for a service pet, and yet, the cleaning and sanitation required is the same.
-For that reason, a $100 pet cleaning fee will be assessed.
-Pets in the house without prior approval will be charged a $200 cleaning fee.
+A: Animals are welcome at the Olive Branch if kenneled in the third stall of the garage.
+For health and cleanliness concerns, only certified service pets are allowed inside the house.
+We understand the necessity for a service pet, and yet, cleaning and possibly sanitation is required.
+For that reason, a pet cleaning fee will be charged.
+Pets in the house without prior approval will be assessed the cleaning fee. *We appreciate courteous pet owners.
+Guests and Weddings will be following your reservation and we want a beautiful and clean yard for their activities.
+Thank you!

 Q: What are the surroundings and Fuller Lake like?

-A: The Olive Branch is 65 acres that surrounds most of Fuller Lake with lush forested areas; private walking trails and a massive yard.
-It is adjacent to 1400 acres of wildlife conservation land for more adventures and makes for a quiet neighbor.
-Fuller Lake is shared with one other property and it is known for it’s trophy bass and abundant pan fish.
-Fuller Lake is 54 acres, spring-fed and outlined with natural vegetation.
-A pontoon, two canoes and a vintage paddle boat are provided for your use at the Olive Branch.
+A: The Olive Branch property encompasses 68 acres that surround most of Fuller Lake with lush forested areas; private walking trails and a massive yard.
+It is adjacent to a 1400 acre DNR Wildlife Management Area for more nature adventures and also makes for a quiet neighbor.
+Fuller Lake is 54 acres, semi-private, spring-fed and outlined with natural vegetation.
+It is known for it’s trophy bass, Northern and abundant pan fish.

 Q: What is Town of Grey Eagle like?

-A: Small town atmosphere with all the amenities; public library, dining, post office and gas stations.
+A: Small town atmosphere with small town amenities – churches, public library, dining, post office and gas stations.
 Learn more with the Lakes’n’Woods Grey Eagle Guide.

 Still have questions?